Vettabase/ansible-role-linux-for-postgresql/README.md

 ## Optimizing Linux before installing Postgresql

-The `kernel_linux` role optimizes linux before installing Postgresql
+The `kernel_linux` task optimizes linux before installing Postgresql
 on Debian distribution.

 The role performs the following steps (in order)